cragwolfe/unstructured-ingest/README.md

+# Work in Progress - This repo may disappear and move to unstructured

 # Ingest batches of documents through the Unstructured library

 The POC is working.
 This processes the 2 files in the S3 path in main.py using multiprocessing (just 2 processes for now) and writes structured results to the filesystem under `/structured-output`